Homological mirror symmetry for the quartic surface: Symplectic terminology

 Note that $\chi$ is unique only up to an integer constant.
 This is irrelevant for $\alphagr_\phi'$; it affects $\alphagr_L'$ but not in a really important way, since changing $\chi$ shifts the grading of all Lagrangians simultaneously.

-\begin{remark} There is a canonical square root $\alpha_M^{1/2}: \LL^{\orient} \rightarrow \R$ of $\alpha_M$ on the bundle $\LL^{\orient}$ of oriented Lagrangian Grassmannians, defined by removing the squares from \eqref{eq:squared-phase} and using positively oriented bases $e_1,\dots,e_n$.
-Any graded Lagrangian submanifold carries a preferred orientation, characterized by
+\begin{remark} There is a canonical square root $\alpha_M^{1/2}: \LL^{\orient} \rightarrow S^1$ of $\alpha_M$ on the bundle $\LL^{\orient}$ of oriented Lagrangian Grassmannians, defined by removing the squares from \eqref{eq:squared-phase} and using positively oriented bases $e_1,\dots,e_n$.
+As a consequence, any graded Lagrangian submanifold carries a preferred orientation, characterized by

 \end{remark}